thu-tram/mangg-may-tinh/transport/tcp-design.md

 <img width="900px" src="/assets/transport/3-031-ack4.png">

-In this example, where even-numbered packets are dropped, every cumulative ack would say: ``I received all packets up to and including 1.''
+In this example, where even-numbered packets are dropped, every cumulative ack would say: "I received all packets up to and including 1."
 Even though 3 and 5 were received, the cumulative ack will not encode this information, because it only confirms receipts of consecutive packets starting from 1.

 Cumulative acks no longer have scaling issues (we're always sending one number, not a list of numbers).
 However, they can be more ambiguous, as in the case above.
-The sender sees three acknowledgements all saying ``I received everything up to and including 1,'' and can deduce that 3 packets were received (packet 1, and two other packets), but cannot deduce what those other two packets are.
+The sender sees three acknowledgements all saying "I received everything up to and including 1," and can deduce that 3 packets were received (packet 1, and two other packets), but cannot deduce what those other two packets are.

 ## Detecting Loss Early